 Here are some helpful tips and techniques to encourage student engagement with the fair and maximize their experience.

-- Remind students to register in CampusGroups and share the Choices Fair webpage for additional information on participation.
+- Remind students to attend the Choices Fair and share the Choices Fair webpage for additional information on participation.

 - Have students develop a list of program resources or booths they’d like to visit during the fair.